Nikkei ends lower as technology shares weigh; Toshiba soars

-* First Global signs definitive agreement for deployment of mobile payments in Bangladesh

-TOKYO, June 12 Japan's Nikkei share average ended lower on Monday, dragged down by declines in technology shares after their U.S. counterparts were sold off sharply in the previous session.
+TOKYO, June 12 (Reuters) - Japan's Nikkei share average ended lower on Monday, dragged down by declines in technology shares after their U.S. counterparts were sold off sharply in the previous session.

 The Nikkei ended down 0.5 percent at 19,908.58.